 The Committee selectively grants restricted stock units in order to provide a retention incentive.
 These career shares vest completely on a single date several years into the future.
 The Committee considers each year whether to make any such grants, to whom to make such grants and the size of any such grants.
-In 2016, Mr. McGinnis was granted 13,321 career shares as part of his offer package to join the Company.
-Mr. Chandrashekar also received a grant of 6,661 career shares in 2016.
-Both Mr. McGinnis' and Mr. Chandrashekar's career shares will fully vest in 2021.
+None of the NEOs received a career share grant in 2017.